 Sleep strengthens your immune system and your body's defense against contracting viruses and infections.
 It’s also essential for daily functioning including maintaining your mental health and overall well-being.
 Here are some sleep tips:

 You may actually be spending a lot more time with the same people.
 Whether you’re with a partner, friend, or roommate, navigating this dynamic can be challenging.
 Continue to communicate about your needs and boundaries, and to practice the 7 C’s of Healthy Relationships.
 Additionally, keep in mind the following:

 Finances may already be a concern when you’re a college student -- undergraduate or graduate.
 A crisis like a pandemic can create more financial worries.
 There are financial support services available if you find yourself in need of them.
 Here’s what UT Austin has to offer:

 During the school year it can be difficult to engage in hobbies and activities unrelated to school or work.
 During this time of social distancing, maybe you now have more time to make it a priority to explore creative ways to take care of yourself and engage in new activities.
 By doing this now, you can help to create lasting habits that span past this uncertain time.
 Here are some ideas:

 Longhorns take care of each other, whether online or off.
 While engaging digitally with your peers, you can still practice bystander intervention.
 Being part of a community that looks out for each other even when practicing social distancing includes recognizing when someone’s digital presence is starting to show signs of extreme stress such as:

 Choose to connect online with someone you are concerned about.
 Act to schedule a video or phone chat.
 Let them know that they are supported by someone who cares.
-There are resources like the Behavior Concerns Advice Line if you’re concerned about a student, faculty, or staff member’s behavior.
+There are resources like the Behavior Concerns and COVID-19 Advice Line (BCCAL) if you’re concerned about a student, faculty, or staff member’s behavior.